University of Toronto Students' Union: Services

-The UTSU offers a range of student services aimed at supporting student needs.
+The UTSU offers a range of student services aimed at supporting student needs within its jurisdiction on the St. George campus.
 These services include the UTSU Food Bank, funding and resources for UTSU-recognized clubs, as well as a Student Aid Program that provides bursaries to cover various expenses such as transit, accessibility-related costs, and textbooks.
 Additionally, UTSU administers a Health and Dental Plan, which provides health and dental insurance to UTSU members.

 Canadian Federation of Students affiliation

 In November 2002, UTSU members participated in a vote regarding their membership in the Canadian Federation of Students (CFS).
 The outcome of the vote indicated that 65% of the participating members supported becoming members of the CFS.
+The UTSU officially became certified with the CFS that same year as Local 98.

 In 2016, a movement known as You Decide UofT initiated a petition to hold a referendum on the UTSU's membership in the CFS.
 A few months later, four out of the seven UTSU executives publicly endorsed the campaign and called for the termination of UTSU's CFS membership.
 During the 2017 UTSU elections, the Demand Better slate, which advocated for leaving the CFS, achieved victory in most of the executive positions, including the presidency.

+The Varsity, the University of Toronto's student newspaper, noted that the process of terminating the partnership is complex, requiring a petition be signed by 15 per cent of constituents and mailed to the UTSU office, among other challenges.
+Despite the Demand Better campaign goal to sever ties with the CFS, the UTSU remains a member local.